 - Grainy crackers + vegemite and cheese

-Post game meals focus on carbohydrate (fuel), protein (for muscle repair), fluids and electrolytes (to replace sweat losses) and coloured vegetables (antioxidants).
+Post game meals focus on carbohydrate (refuel), protein (for muscle repair), fluids and electrolytes (to rehydrate and replace sweat losses) and coloured vegetables (antioxidants to revitalise).
 A recovery meal or snack should be consumed soon after a game, especially if matches are played over multiple days.
-Suitable options include:

 - Wholegrain lean meat and salad sandwich/wrap

 - Greek yoghurt with blueberries and muesli